600 km repeater-like quantum communications with dual-band stabilisation: System characterisation

 \section{System characterisation}

-In Tab.~\ref{table:sys_param} is reported a detailed characterisation of the experimental setup.
+Tab.~\ref{table:sys_param} \ZY{reports} a detailed characterisation of the experimental setup.
 This table highlights an asymmetry between the users' insertion losses at Charlie.
 The asymmetry is related to the two different types of modulators acting on the incoming signals.
 A phase modulator is lossier than a fibre stretcher (which is almost lossless), and therefore Charlie's system transmission for Bob is lower than for Alice.
 In the protocol simulations, we used the lowest transmission figure to characterise the losses at the receiver.
-We exploited Alice's higher transmission coefficient to compensate for a small asymmetry in the quantum channels losses.

 In Tab.~\ref{table:sys_param} we present two different dark counts figures.
-The first is derived from the SNSPDs (Single Quantum EOS 410 CS cooled at 2.9 K) characterisation, executed with no connected fibre.
+The first is derived from the SNSPDs (Single Quantum EOS 410 CS cooled at 2.9~K) characterisation, executed with no connected fibre.
 The second is extracted from the experimental data during protocol execution.
-We associate the increase in dark counts in the second case to environmental contaminations and to the scattering occurring in the fibres. \MP{This figure could be further reduced by using narrower spectral filters.}
+We associate the increase in dark counts in the second case mostly to the finite DWDM optical isolation between $\lambda_1$ and $\lambda_2$ channels, and to the inelastic scattering occurring in the fibres.
+This figure could be further reduced by using spectral filters with better isolation.

-In Tab.~\ref{table:fibre_losses} we report the combined losses of the fibre spools used at the different distances.
+In Tab.~\ref{table:fibre_losses} we report the combined losses of the fibre spools used \ZY{to achieve different quantum channel distances}.
 At all distances, we have assigned the lossier spools to Bob.
 During the experiment, when there was an asymmetry between the users' photon rate received by Charlie, we compensated for it by increasing the attenuation of Bob's transmitter.